ec-europa/europa-component-library/docs/conventions/component.md

 ## Twig

 Every component should have a directly usable Twig file.
-The goal is to be able to include the code in other components or templates (by putting most of the content in context), without having to duplicate it.
+The goal is to be able to include the code in other components or templates by putting most of the content in context, without having to duplicate it.

-Apart from [rules that should be applied to all Twig files](twig.md), there are some specifications for components:
+Apart from the [rules that should be applied to all Twig files](twig.md), there are some specifications for components:

 ### Generic component